what are essential oils?

 Essential oils are derived from plant essences.
 They're extracted from flowers, fruit, wood, leaves, berries, twigs, stems, and resins using either steam distillation, solvent extraction, or expression.
 These essences are produced by highly specialised secretory cells found in various parts of the plant.

-Essences have extraordinarily complex chemical structures combining chemical elements found in the air, soil, and water such as carbon and oxygen.
-It is the unique combination of chemicals found in each plant that gives it the characteristic fragrance and therapeutic properties.
+Essences have extraordinarily complex chemical structures, combining chemical elements found in the air, soil, and water, such as carbon and oxygen.
+It's this unique combination of chemicals found in each plant that gives the essence its characteristic fragrance and therapeutic properties.

-Essential oils are extracted from the plant using either steam distillation, solvent extraction, or expression.
+Essential oils are extracted straight from the plant material by using one of these 3 methods.

 Is used solely for the citrus family.
 The oil from the citrus fruit lies under the surface of the rind which simply needs to be pressed out and collected.
-The good thing about expression this way is the fruit juices are not wasted and are made into drinks, etc.
+The good thing about expression this way is the fruit juices are not wasted and are made into consumer drinks, etc.

-This method was used to extract the finest quality essences from the delicate flowers such as rose and jasmine.
-It was a very labour-intensive process which is virtually obsolete now.
+This method was used to extract the finest quality essences from delicate flowers such as rose and jasmine.
+It was a very labor-intensive process that is virtually obsolete now.